serengetijade/C_Sharp/README.md

 - Applied lambda expressions and built-in .Where method to pass only relevent database records to the view.

 #### [MVC Basic Project](https://github.com/serengetijade/C_Sharp/tree/main/MVC_Project/MVC_Project)
-The basic structure of an Model View Controller design framework to demonstrate how to create model objects, add views, and use Razor tags with C# code.
+This is a very basic expample of a web application to demonstrate the structure of a Model View Controller (MVC) design framework.
+The simple code shows how to create model objects, use a class constructor to create instances of objects, connect multiple views, use a layout file, and implement Razor tags with C# code.

 #### [MadLib Game](https://github.com/serengetijade/C_Sharp/blob/main/MadLibGame/MadLibGame/Program.cs)
 A fun console application that takes in user input and creates a short madlib story.
 It shows basic C# functionality including assigning data types, switch statements, foreach loops, boolean values, and more.
 It's fun, you should try it.